-One number to know heading into WFT's Week 5 meeting with Saints originally appeared on NBC Sports Washington
+One number to know for Washington's Week 2 meeting with Lions originally appeared on NBC Sports Washington

-Here's what's on his mind, and what should be on your mind, for when the squad comes home to face off with the Saints.
+Here's what's on his mind, and what should be on your mind, for when the squad takes on the Lions in Week 2.